luco5826/minefield/README.md

 * GUI

 ### Compiling
-By now, you don't need additional libraries in order to compile sources, any compiler should work as well.
+You don't need any other library in order to compile it, but if you have g++ installed, you can run:
-Inside src/ folder, run:
 ```
-g++ *.cpp -o mine-field
-./mine-field
+make && make clean
+./minefield
 ```
+Otherwise you can compile all the .cpp files however you want!